trhacknon/trhacknon.github.io/_posts/2020-2-15-Dynamic-Invoke.md

 ### Example - Calling Exports from Memory

-We go into more detail on manual mapping in our separate blog post, but here is just a sample of what you could do with the capabaility.
+We go into more detail on manual mapping in our separate blog post (available later), but here is just a sample of what you could do with the capabaility.

 ```csharp